Article

 [Augustus, Deeds, XXXIV]

-Plutarch, in his biography of Cicero, composed a wonderful epilogue that perfectly illustrates the relationship between the great orator and the great emperor, which, I think, is worth quoting in full:
+Plutarch, in his biography of Cicero, composed a beautiful epilogue that perfectly illustrates the relationship between the great orator and the great emperor, which, it seems to me, is worth quoting in full:

 [Plutarch, Cicero, 49]